bilalashc/Ballon_Destroyer/README.md

 #### Solution

 The user waits for the balloon to enter the atmosphere as it becomes visible.
 An event listener was added to the game to listen for the key entered.
 When the user enters the matching key, the respective balloon from the array of balloons created is deleted.
 This change is reflected on the canvas.
-Additionaly, a user can can choose from different levels of difficulty under game control.
+Additionally, a user can choose from different levels of difficulty under game control.
 These include: `Easy`, `Medium`, and `Hard`.
-A snippet of the code that controls the difficulty levels based on the step the balloons moves down at each frame is showcased below:
+A snippet of the code that controls the difficulty levels based on the step the balloons move down at each frame is showcased below:

 ```javascript